dan-chui/joke-teller/README.md

 # Joke Teller

 A mobile responsive page that generates random jokes from a Joke API.
-Speech generated from VoiceRSS API.
+Speech generated using VoiceRSS API.
 Text assist added for web accessibility.
 Inspired by ZTM.

 ## Tech Stack